 Case in point: In 2016, the FDA issued a warning against using homeopathic teething tablets and gels because of possible health risks to infants and children.

 If you’re thinking about trying these alternative treatments, talk to your doctor.
-He can make sure they’re safe and won’t interact with any other medications you’re taking.
+They can make sure they’re safe and won’t interact with any other medications you’re taking.